victorbrun/appostrophe_exercise/README.md

 ## 2.2 Proposed Solution

-By implementing an ELT approach, we propose the following steps:
+Although ETL is a tried and tested approach, it introduces additional complexities compared to ELT, such as the need for a staging layer between extraction and transformation.
+Moreover, the fact that the transformation layer is not a part of the interface towards the analyst can be beneficial in large organisations.
+However, providing analysts with easy access to the source code of the transformation layer is more suitable for a project of this size.
+Thus, the proposed solution is to implement an ELT process.

+Below is a description of the implementation of the different ELT layers:

 1. **Data Extraction**:
-    - Implement an abstract class called `DataExtractorBase` is containing abstract methods for fetching data via HTTPS, producing Data Quality (DQ) reports, and reports containing a summary of the fetched data.
+    - This layer consists of an abstract class called `DataExtractorBase` containing abstract methods for fetching data via HTTPS, producing Data Quality (DQ) reports, and reports containing a summary of the fetched data.
 Each API will then have its own implementation of this abstract class containing the API-specific logic.
-The API-specific class then dumps the data and reports directly into BQ.
+Each API-specific class will be implemented in a separate script that is run using Google Cloud Functions and dumps the data and reports directly into BQ.

 2. **Data Loading**:
-    - Load the data directly into BQ without any transformation.
-Create a single dataset for marketing data, where each table contains the data from a specific source (and possibly API version if the schema changes are large enough).
+    - This layer will load the data directly into BQ without any transformation.
+A single dataset for marketing data will be created, where each table contains the data from a specific source (and possibly API version if the schema changes are large enough).
 Morover, the reports produced by the `DataExtractorBase` implementations will be put in a separate dataset in a table called `DataQualityReports` and `DataLoadSummary`.
-Each of these tables will have a column(s) relating it to the the table and subsequently also rows they concern in the marketing dataset.
+Each of these report tables will have a column(s) relating it to the the table and subsequently also rows they concern in the marketing dataset.

 3. **Data Transformation**:
     - Create views accessible by data analysts.
 These views will transform the data into a relational data model.

-Beacuse the transformations in the exctraction layer, i.e. turning JSON data into a tabular format, are very simple, there is no need for advanched orchestration.
-Instead the solution will rely on a Cloud Scheduler to run the extraction procedure once every day.
-Moreover, due to the simple structure of the data uploaded to BQ in the load layer, different APIs will not independent.
-This means that every API can have a separate Cloud Function running the extraction script in parallel.
+As the majority of the compute-intensive logic in this project is handled by BQ, there is no need for advanced orchestration services.
+Instead, the solution will rely on Cloud Scheduler to run the extraction procedure once a day.
+Moreover, due to the simple structure of the data uploaded to BQ in the load layer, different APIs will remain independent.
+This means each API can have a separate Cloud Function running the extraction script in parallel.

-Benefits of this ELT Solution:
+## 2.3 Evaluation of proposed solution

+Below is an evaluation of the proposed solution against the strategic considerations:

 - **Ecosystem Flexibility**:
     - Prevent ecosystem lock-in by writing our own data extraction script, which is platform-agnostic, and executing these using Google Cloud Functions.
 Additionally, the data model provided by views in the transformation step is written in SQL, making it easy to implement on different platforms.